KanoComputing/kano-components/packages/kwc-pagination/README.md

  - `range`: A number defining the number of pages to display between the bar controls
  - `paginationControls`: Turn on or off the next and previous buttons
  - `jumpControls`: Turn on or off the got to last and got to first buttons
+ - `lastPage`: Turn on or off showing the last page at the end

 This element dispatches one event: `go-to-page`.
 This event signals that the user chose a page to go to.
 Use this data to update the selected page